 The U.S. Department of Housing and Urban Development (HUD) is rewarding our nation’s “good neighbors”.

-Through its Good Neighbor Next Door (GNND) initiative, HUD now sells homes for 50% off list price with today's current mortgage rates.
-If you're a "Good Neighbor", you can buy any eligible HUD home at half-off its listing price, with just $100 downpayment.
+Through its Good Neighbor Next Door (GNND) initiative, HUD now sells homes for 50% off list price with today’s .
+If you’re a “Good Neighbor”, you can buy any eligible HUD home at half-off its listing price, with just $100 downpayment.

 The U.S. Department of Housing and Urban Development recently launched a series of Neighbor Next Door initiatives.
-Neighbor Next Door is a collection of FHA home sales programs meant to promote homeownership and to build stronger communities.
+Neighbor Next Door is a collection of home sales programs meant to promote homeownership and to build stronger communities.

 The FHA itself is not a mortgage lender.
 It’s a mortgage insurer and a sub-agency within HUD.
 The FHA’s role is to protect the nation’s lenders against losses and default.